judaschwartz/order-picker/README.md

 #### Alerts
 Use slot ID to add alerts or popups to display in app when a picker reaches a specific item (e.g., "Out of Stock").

+#### Managing stock
+On the "Items Picked" page, an admin can update the quantity of an item currently available on the picking floor.
+This number will be updated automatically with each pick, allowing the admin to monitor inventory levels and determine when to move more items onto the picking floor.

 ### Obtaining Results:
 Run `npm run results` to generate `resultsByItm.csv` and `resultsByUser.csv`, summarizing discrepancies between what was picked and actual orders.
 - Set the directory same as above